akio-tomiya/Wilsonloop.jl/README.md

 ```

-The derivatives are usually used for making the smearing of the gauge fields (STOUT smearing can be used in Gaugefields.jl).
+The derivatives are usually used for making the smearing of the gauge fields (Stout smearing can be used in Gaugefields.jl).